jasonpincin/call-hook/README.md

 Hook function calls with other functions.

-Prehooks execute before the callee (aka target) function executes and may alter the arguments sent to the callee.
-Posthooks execute after the callee function, receive the same arguments as the callee, and may also access it's return value.
+Prehooks execute before the callee (aka target) function executes and may alter the arguments sent to the callee or abort callee execution, while posthooks execute after the callee function, receive the same arguments as the callee, and may also access it's return value.

 ## example